SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/edit-privacy-confirmation-email.md

 title: Edit privacy confirmation email
 description: In this how-to guide you will learn how to edit the privacy confirmation email.
 author: Bergfrid Dias
-so.date: 03.23.2023
+date: 03.23.2023
-keywords: GDPR, consent, email, template so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance
+keywords: GDPR, consent, email, template
+topic: howto
+audience: settings
+audience_tooltip: Settings and maintenance
 language: en
 ---